HideousLowell/SmartCalc/README.md

 # SmartCalc
-## Implementation of a graphical calculator with the ability to build graphs, calculate loan payments.
+## Graphical calculator with the ability to build graphs, calculate loan payments.
 ## C++17, QT 6.2.3
 ### The program implemented using the MVC pattern